Close-up of a home battery installation quote with a pen resting on a highlighted line item

 Final Decision

 Quick answer: Read a battery quote by separating hardware from labor and design.
-A fair quote tells you the battery count, usable kWh, backup type, gateway hardware, panel work, incentive assumptions, and financing costs.
+A fair quote tells you the battery count, usable kWh, backup type, gateway hardware, panel or service work, trenching, permits, interconnection, commissioning, incentive assumptions, and financing costs.
+Every site-specific item should be marked included, excluded, or not yet assessed.

 Best for